fenhl/ootrstats/README.md

 * `--draft`: Simulates a settings draft from the given file.
 See [`assets/draft`](/assets/draft) for examples.
 Cannot be combined with `--preset`, `--settings`, or `--rsl`.
 * `--json-settings`: Specifies a JSON object of settings on the command line that will override the given preset, settings string, or draft picks.
 Cannot be combined with `--rsl`.
 * `--world-counts`: Each seed will override the value of the `world_count` setting to be equal to its seed ID (plus 1 because seed IDs start at 0).
 Restricts the `--num-seeds` option to a maximum of 255.
 Cannot be combined with `--rsl`.
+* `--seed`: Generate the given fixed seed each time.
+Useful for confirming suspected unseeded randomization.
 * `--patch`: Generate `.zpf`/`.zpfz` patch files and include them in the [`statsDir`](#configuration).
 Cannot be combined with `--rsl` or with the `bench` subcommand.

 ### `ootrstats` options